Scaling your agency with a modern technology partner. Simple? Not quite…

-- Ensure communication through set systems, protocols and people…which you stick with!
+- Ensure communication through set systems, protocols, and people…that you stick with!

 - And, not too many of them!
 Slack, Email, Notion, Gdocs, Text, Dropbox, Phone Calls, Zoom, Google Meet, Whatsapp?
 No wonder you are lost and tired.

 - Hold meetings with the right people: save time and energy.
 If people don’t need to be involved, do not involve them.
-It’s a waste of resource.
+It’s a waste of resources.

 - Discussion points: always circle back on discussion points to ensure everyone is on the same page.